top of page

 They were from the tribe of Levi.

-Moses left Egypt and went into hiding after killing the Egyptian taskmaster.
+After killing the Egyptian taskmaster, Moses left Egypt and went into hiding.

-He went into Midian, where he found employment as a shepherd for Reuel.
+Moses traveled to Midian, where he found employment as a shepherd for Jethro.

 Moses stuttered.

-Tradition says that when Moses was a child, he put a hot coal in his mouth that caused the speech impediment.
+Tradition states that when Moses was a child, he put a hot coal in his mouth that caused the speech impediment.

-It would cure the Israelites of bites from "fiery serpents" while wandering in the desert.
+The Nehushtan would cure the Israelites of bites from any "fiery serpents" while wandering in the desert.

 Pharaoh's daughter.

-Pharaoh's daughter saw the basket in the water with Moses in it.
+The daughter saw the basket in the water with a baby in it.

 She had a servant retrieve the basket.